AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 When you drill down into the dataflow runs page from the [audience-level view](#segment-level-view), you have the option of filtering the dataflow runs by the following options:

-- **[!UICONTROL Dataflow runs with failed identities]**: For the selected audience, this option lists all the dataflow runs that failed for activation.
-To inspect why identities in a certain dataflow run failed, see the [dataflow run details page](#dataflow-run-details-page) for that dataflow run.
+- **[!UICONTROL Dataflow runs with failed records]**: For the selected audience, this option lists all the dataflow runs that failed for activation.
+To inspect why records in a certain dataflow run failed, see the [dataflow run details page](#dataflow-run-details-page) for that dataflow run.
-- **[!UICONTROL Dataflow runs with skipped identities]**: For the selected audience, this option lists all the dataflow runs where some of the identities were not fully activated and some profiles were skipped.
-To inspect why identities in a certain dataflow run were skipped, see the [dataflow run details page](#dataflow-run-details-page) for that dataflow run.
+- **[!UICONTROL Dataflow runs with excluded records]**: For the selected audience, this option lists all the dataflow runs where some of the records were not fully activated and some profiles were skipped.
+To inspect why records in a certain dataflow run were skipped, see the [dataflow run details page](#dataflow-run-details-page) for that dataflow run.
-- **[!UICONTROL Dataflow runs with activated identities]**: For the selected audience, this option lists all the dataflow runs that have identities which were successfully activated.
+- **[!UICONTROL Dataflow runs with activated records]**: For the selected audience, this option lists all the dataflow runs that have records which were successfully activated.

 ![Radio buttons showing how to filter dataflow runs for audiences.](/help/dataflows/assets/ui/monitor-destinations/dataflow-runs-segment-filter.png)